 Part 1 specifies the Site Specific Requirements, any Interim Restrictions on Availability as set out in the Bilateral Connection Agreement and any associated Construction Works against each individual Relevant Embedded Power Station listed.

-For the avoidance of doubt The Company will provide details of the Site Specific Requirements, Interim Restrictions on Availability and applicable Construction Works that the User must apply to any future Relevant Embedded Power Station applications within the Materiality Trigger and this will be set out at the bottom of Part 1.
+For the avoidance of doubt The Company will provide details of the Site Specific Requirements, Interim Restrictions on Availability and applicable Construction Works that the User must apply to any future Relevant Embedded Power Station applications and this will be set out at the bottom of Part 1.

 Where a Relevant Embedded Power Station is subsequently connected the User will confirm this by replacing the expected connection date with ‘connected’ when providing the next Appendix G update.
 The User will provide the expected connection dates for each Relevant Embedded Power Station and provide any updates ahead of connection, confirming either the revised date of connection or confirmation that they are now ‘connected’.
 Therefore, all dates populated in this section must be recorded as either a date in the future (in the format DD/MM/YYYY) or as ‘connected’.